 Additional resources to help you on your journey of Faith

-Altar Bread Offered In Thanksgiving Requested by Norma Lora
+Altar Bread Offered In Thanksgiving for Thomas Telesca Requested by

-Sanctuary Lamp Offered In Loving Memory of Lawrence William Class Requested by Soraya Class
+Sanctuary Lamp Offered In Loving Memory of Julia Ann Cumella Requested by

 Voice of the Family presents Our Lady of the Rosary Family Catechism, an entire online video catechism course which provides children and their families, completely free of charge, with the unique opportunity to learn the timeless truths of the Catholic Faith according to the classic Baltimore Catechism.
 This program will be a real asset to Catholic parents, the primary educators of their children.
 The easily accessible lessons of Our Lady or the Rosary Family Catechism are presented by Fr Anthony Pillari JCL, MCL, STB with the view that all children and families commit the Baltimore Catechism to memory, as generations of Catholics used to do.
 By taking up this delightful challenge, we are invited to join the mission given by Our Lady at Fatima: to work for the salvation of souls by striving for holiness in our daily lives.
 Sign up today, become crusaders for Christ!